da4all/da4all.github.io/_showcase/c19vseducation.md

     caption: "This image is a graph from the National Center for Education Statistics.
 The descriptions reads: 'Percentage of schools reporting moving some or all classes to online distance-learning formats, by school control: 2020.'
 The chart shows 77% for 'Public' and 73% for 'Private.'"
     filetype: Op-Ed
     topic: Education
-    contributors: Student A, Student B, and Student C
+    contributors: Student A, Student B, Student C, and Student D
     source: https://nces.ed.gov/surveys/annualreports/topical-studies/covid/
     align: right